roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.20_Senior_Year/81.28_US_Immigration_Honors/2_Nation_Citizenship_and_Immigration_1790-1898./Notes on US Naturalization act of 1790.md

 	6. What lessons can be drawn from the restrictive nature of the Naturalization Act of 1790 regarding inclusivity and equity in citizenship laws today?
 	7. The racial restrictions of the Naturalization Act were not fully eliminated until 1952.
 What does this timeline suggest about the evolution of American immigration policy?
 	8. How might the exclusion of women, indentured servants, and other nonwhite persons from naturalization have shaped the social and economic dynamics of early America?

+**Notes on Benjamin Franklin’s Observations Concerning the Increase of Mankind (1751):**

+1. **Purpose and Context**:

+• Franklin wrote the essay to address the economic and population growth of the American colonies.

+• Prompted by the British Iron Act of 1750, which restricted industrial development in the colonies, Franklin highlighted how these policies stifled colonial growth.

+2. **Publication and Influence**:

+• Initially written in 1751, the essay was circulated privately and eventually published in 1755 as part of William Clarke’s _Observations_.

+• Influential in shaping English economic thought; referenced by Thomas Malthus, Francis Place, and Adam Smith.

+3. **Key Ideas on Population Growth**:

+• Population increases when marriage is encouraged, which happens when families can be easily supported.

+• America’s abundant and cheap land fostered early and frequent marriages, resulting in rapid population growth.

+• Franklin estimated the population of the colonies would double every 20-25 years, contrasting with Europe’s slower growth due to scarcity of land and resources.

+4. **Economic Observations**:

+• Cities and fully settled countries, like those in Europe, faced slower population growth because of limited opportunities, high costs of living, and delayed marriages.

+• The colonies’ vast land and economic opportunities encouraged independence and prosperity, unlike the dependence on wage labor in Europe.

+• Franklin argued against the use of slaves, pointing out the inefficiencies and costs of slave labor compared to free labor.

+5. **Colonial Growth and British Interests**:

+• Franklin viewed the colonies as an economic asset to Britain, providing a growing market for British goods.

+• He warned Britain against over-restricting colonial industry, as it could weaken both the colonies and the empire.

+6. **Critique of Immigration and Slavery**:

+• Franklin expressed concerns about non-English immigrants (e.g., Germans in Pennsylvania) and the influence of foreign customs.

+• Criticized the reliance on slavery, emphasizing its negative social and economic impacts, including the decline of white labor and productivity.

+7. **Philosophical and Social Observations**:

+• Franklin argued that governments and policies should encourage population growth by fostering economic opportunity and stability.

+• He linked population growth to national strength and advocated for policies that supported marriage, trade, and efficient land use.

+8. **Cultural Views**:

+• Franklin emphasized the importance of English cultural dominance in the colonies, expressing biases against non-English settlers and people of non-European descent.

+• He expressed a preference for “purely white” populations, reflecting the racial attitudes of his time.

+**Discussion Questions:**

+1. How did Franklin connect population growth to economic prosperity in the American colonies?
+What factors did he identify as key to this growth?

+2. What were Franklin’s critiques of slavery, and how did he argue it impacted the colonies economically and socially?

+3. Franklin expressed concerns about immigration and cultural assimilation in the colonies.
+How do these views reflect the broader attitudes of 18th-century America?

+4. In what ways did Franklin’s essay advocate for the colonies’ economic independence from Britain, despite framing them as a benefit to the empire?

+5. How does Franklin’s observation about population doubling every 20-25 years compare to modern demographic studies?
+What might account for these differences?

+6. How did Franklin’s arguments about the relationship between land availability, marriage, and population growth challenge European views on economics and settlement?

+7. What can Franklin’s biases, particularly regarding race and immigration, tell us about the values and limitations of Enlightenment thinking in colonial America?

+8. How does Franklin’s critique of restrictive British policies, such as the Iron Act, foreshadow the growing tensions between the colonies and Britain?